webapicookbook/hyper/docs/tips.md

   ]
 }
 ```
-Now that we have an updated entity on the `STACK`, and we know there is a hypermedia control availblef for edit records, we can use **HyperLANG** to write that updated entity back to the service:
+Now that we have an updated entity on the `STACK` and we know there is a hypermedia control availble for editing records, we can use **HyperLANG** to write that updated entity from the `STACK` back to the service:

 ```
 > REQUEST WITH-FORM taskFormEdit WITH-STACK